Employee Assistance Program (EAP) Services in Australia | Confidential Staff Support

 Choosing the Best EAP Provider in Australia

-When Sarah, a customer service manager in Sydney, started to feel exhausted, she found it difficult to retain her attention.
-This was especially true when she was working long hours.
-Her health was worsening as a result of all of these issues, including all of the long hours she worked, the lack of support she received, and the stress she had from dealing with angry customers.
-It was a fear of hers that her performance would deteriorate as a consequence of the fact that she was experiencing feelings of isolation.
+Sarah, a customer service manager in Sydney, had trouble keeping her concentration when she started to feel tired.
+This was especially true when she worked long hours.
+All of these problems were making her health worse, including the long hours she worked, the lack of help she got, and the stress she felt from dealing with furious clients.
+She was afraid that her performance would get worse since she felt alone.

 Key Takeaways